Debt Demystified: Understanding Good vs Bad Debt and Taking the First Step

 Jonathan Lee is a marketing professional who wanted to diversify his income.
 He found a duplex priced at $366,666 near a university and major employers — the kind of location where tenant demand stays strong year-round.

-Let's sit with that for a second.
-Jonathan used $36,666 of his own money to control a $366,666 asset.
 That's roughly 10-to-1 leverage.
-And the asset pays for itself — then pays him on top of it.
-Every month.
-While building equity as tenants pay down his mortgage.
+Jonathan used $36,666 of his own money to control a $366,666 asset — and the asset pays for itself, then pays him on top.
+Every month, while tenants pay down the mortgage and build his equity.

-Other examples of good debt: an FHA loan at 3.5% down on your first house hack.
-A HELOC used to fund a value-add renovation.
-A business loan that scales your property management company.
-The common thread?
-Every dollar borrowed is connected to something that produces income or increases in value.
+Other examples of good debt: an FHA loan at 3.5% down on your first house hack, a HELOC used to fund a value-add renovation, a business loan that scales your property management company.
+The common thread — every dollar borrowed is connected to something that produces income or appreciates.

 Emily's Credit Cards: Bad Debt Exposed

-Here's the math that makes this devastating.
 At 24% interest, minimum payments barely cover the interest charges.
-That $25,000 balance, paid at minimums, takes over 20 years to clear — and you end up paying north of $12,000 in interest alone.
-Emily was essentially renting money to buy things that lost value the moment she bought them.
+That $25,000 balance takes over 20 years to clear at minimums — and you end up paying north of $12,000 in interest alone.
+Emily was renting money to buy things that lost value the moment she bought them.

 The One Question That Matters